 Virgin Money has been around since 1995 (when it was know as Virgin Direct) and is now part of a wider banking group that includes Clydesdale Bank and Yorkshire Bank.

-Virgin Money started out specialising in savings accounts, ISAs and mortgages, but it now also offers a basic bank account and a full personal current account, the latter of which we focus on here.
+Virgin Money started out specialising in savings accounts, ISAs and mortgages, but it now also offers a basic bank account, a packaged account and a full personal current account, the latter of which we focus on here.

 The benefits of banking with a Virgin Money current account